traefik/traefik/docs/content/middlewares/overview.md

 There are several available middleware in Traefik, some can modify the request, the headers, some are in charge of redirections, some add authentication, and so on.

-Pieces of middleware with the same protocol can be combined in chains to fit every scenario.
+Middlewares that use the same protocol can be combined into chains to fit every scenario.

 !!! warning "Provider Namespace"